codebian/shift/README.md

 * -c/--obs: BMRB file with experimental chemical shift
 * -h5: HDF5 file with the chemical shift
 * -d/-dssp: DSSP file to plot secondary structure on the plot (Default: None)
-* --distribution: if you wan to plot the chemical shift distribution for each residue (default: False)
+* --distribution: if you want to plot the chemical shift distribution for each residue (default: False)

 ## BMRB file format